Pylons/pyramid/docs/narr/views.rst

 interface, and a view named ``hello.html`` is looked up against it as per the URL, the ``mypackage.views.hello_world`` view callable will be invoked.

-Note that views registered against a model class take precedence over views registered for any interface the model class implements when an ambiguity arises.
-If a view is registered for both the class type of the context and an interface implemented by the context's class, the view registered for the context's class will "win".
+Note, in cases where a view is registered against a model class, and a view is also registered against an interface that the model class implements, an ambiguity arises.
+Views registered for the model class take precedence over any views registered for any interface the model class implements.
+Thus, if a view is registered for both the class type of the context and an interface implemented by the context's class, the view registered for the context's class will "win".

 For more information about defining models with interfaces for use within view configuration, see :ref:`models_which_implement_interfaces`.